STM32 Backup SRAM

 This example shows how to define a variable on the Backup SRAM.
 Each time the application runs the current value is displayed and then incremented by one.
 If VBAT is preserved, the incremented value will be shown on the next power-cycle.

 On most boards VBAT is typically connected to VDD thanks to a jumper.
-To excercise this sample with an independent VBAT source, you will need to remove the jumper.
+To exercise this sample with an independent VBAT source, you will need to remove the jumper.